Leah-wkh/ABTesting-withAggregatesInPandas/README.md

 To better understand the numbers in the table, I used .groupby() and .count() to show the count of users in each experimental group (A & B).
 I found that there are 827 users in each group.
-Next I sorted input from each groups into False or True where True indicates that the ad was clicked on
+Next I sorted input from each group into False or True where True indicates that the ad was clicked on
 <img width="795" alt="AB5" src="https://user-images.githubusercontent.com/46868984/55713341-bed27f00-59f0-11e9-852c-ce91f9852867.png">